Learn to Play Hockey

 Learn to Play Hockey offers sessions year-round.
 Proof of USA Hockey Membership is required for all players.
 Please present a copy of your proof of membership prior to each evaluation session.
 Body Zone will scan the bar code on your membership.

 For helpful information on equipment and supplies for your young player, click here for a Beginner’s Guide to Outfitting your Hockey Player.

 - USA Hockey certified coaches

-- Free jersey for every player in Cross Ice, Half Ice and Full Ice
+- Jersey provided for Cross Ice, Half Ice and Full Ice

 - Have fun